 A: This topic is quite the debate!
-Push reel mowers are healthier for your lawn and cut with a different motion than rotary mowers.
+Push reel mowers are healthier for your lawn and cut with a different motion than gas-powered lawn mowers.
 Reel mowers cut grass like scissors instead of lobbing off the top of the grass.
 This scissoring motion creates a cleaner cut and is healthier for your lawn.
 Reel mowers have limitations, though; they are not an optimal choice for rocky and uneven yards and cannot cut tall grass.

-While reel mowers cut does make for a healthier lawn, which is, in turn, better overall, they aren't suitable for all yards.
+While reel mowers cut do make for a healthier lawn, which is, in turn, better overall, they aren't suitable for all yards.
 Reel mowers also struggle with some types of grass.
 You should consider your lawn size, terrain, and height before deciding if a reel mower will cut your grass better.

 Q: Are reel mowers dangerous?